bugsnag/bugsnag-notifier-api/README.md

 Response Codes
 --------------

-Bugsnag doesn't parse or analyze requests synchronously, so we only use two response
+Bugsnag doesn't parse or analyze requests synchronously, so we only use three response
 codes:

 -   **200 (OK)**